Ludovic McLellan Mann: Cambusnethan bog body

 On 23 March 1932, a local Wishaw worker named Gerald Ronlink was digging peat in Greenhead Moss, when he came across a fully-clothed, partly-preserved body buried about two feet down in the bog.
 The body was buried directly south of Cambusnethan Kirk (Note: Cambusnethan Parish Church was originally built c.
 1650 and became a ruin in the 18th century and was replaced by the new kirk.
 The old church was located on the shore of Greenhead Moss at the top left corner.) on unconsecrated ground, close of Watling Street, a former Roman road and the village of Overtown.
 In the 18th Century, the village of Waterloo wouldn't have existed and bog would itself would have been a substantial size.

 Although the clothes were partially damaged, a unique jacket, cap, and leather shoes could be made out.
 On 24 March, Mann arrived at the request of the prosecutor fiscal to examine the body, that had been moved to the local police station.
-The day after, both the The Motherwell Times and the The Glasgow Herald reported that the body was a Covenanter soldier.
+The day after, both The Motherwell Times and The Glasgow Herald reported that the body was a Covenanter soldier.

 The quality of Mann's investigative technique was in evidence as he formed his hypothesis of the man's identity.

 In 1933, Mann released a report on the body "Notes On The Discovery Of A Body In A Peat Moss At Cambusnethan" that was read before the Glasgow Archaeological Society on 16 February 1933.
 (Note: The report was republished in Transactions of the Glasgow Archaeological Society 1937.)